Earth Day

 Region(s): All of UK

 Earth Day is celebrated annually on April 22nd to raise awareness of the environmental issues facing our planet and to encourage individuals, schools, businesses and governments around the world to take action to protect the world we live in.
-The theme for Earth Day 2024 is ‘Planet vs Plastics’.
+The focus for Earth Day 2025 is renewable energy under the theme of Our Power, Our Planet.

-The EarthDay website has a range of resources on its website that can be used in schools, including:
+The Earth Day website has a range of resources on its website that can be used in schools, including:

-Schools can also sign up as an Earth Day School to connect to a global network of educators and access further, exclusive resources.
+Schools can also sign up as an Earth Day School to connect to a global network of educators and access further exclusive resources.

 Cost: Free.